RobertSfarzo/Jupyter-Anaconda-AWS-EC2/README.md

 - install python modules for mapyleaflet
 - creates a service 'Jupyter' that runs the server.
 It starts automatically on re/boots.
 If you stop juptyer server, then you can restart from a console like AWS CLI or SSH; the service can but is not set to restart.
 You'll see the service file sitting in the home directory (cuz) jupyter.sh
 - runs the Juptyer server from the \lab directory
-- again, these are self-signed certificates of not too much authority.
+- again, these are self-signed certificates of not too much authority

 ## 🚀Launch the EC2
 1. 🛠️Launch an EC2